safouaneelg/FusionVision/README.md

 ## Introduction

-**FusionVision** is an project that combines the power of Intel RealSense camera, YOLO for object detection, and FastSAM for fast segmentation.
+**FusionVision** is a project that combines the power of Intel RealSense RGBD cameras, YOLO for object detection, FastSAM for fast segmentation and depth map processing for accurate 3D.
-The goal is to detect objects in a live RGB stream, apply *FastSAM* to segment the detected objects, and utilize *RealSense* to display the point cloud exclusively for the segmented area.
+The goal is to detect objects in a live RGB stream, apply *FastSAM* to segment the detected objects, and use *RealSense* depth sensor to display the point cloud exclusively for the segmented area allowing a better scene understanding and accurate 3D object reconstruction and localization.
 The project is provided with the weights only.
 You'll find all the related files and training results in [yolo_train](./yolo_train).

 A (non-released) Webapp demo preview of YOLO and FastSAM on live realsense stream runing at 30-fps (implemented using [Streamlit](https://streamlit.io/) Workflow):